zhouyu0/note/english/day_100/day_16.md

 46. What does the author say about the threat of robots?
-D

 A) It may constitute a challenge to computer programmers.